yanneta/bbai_deep_learning/HWs/HW2/README.md

 - Concatenation: Flatten the embeddings into a single vector of shape (batch_size, window_size * embedding_dim).

-- Hidden Layer: A linear layer followed by a ReLU activation and optional dropout.
+- Hidden Layer: A linear layer followed by a ReLU activation.

 - Output Layer: A final linear layer that outputs scores for each NER class.